htangsmart/FitCloudPro-SDK-iOS/FitCloudKit/README_EN.md

 ## Summary
 * What is FitCloudKit?

-  >###### iOS framework for FitCloud Smart Bracelet, which is responsible for the communication with bracelet.
+  >###### iOS framework for FitCloud Smartwatch, which is responsible for the communication with watch.

 * Scope

   ```
-  Partners who need to customize their own iOS smart bracelet APP.
+  Partners who need to customize their own iOS smartwatch APP.
   ```

 * Compatibility